michal-harish/drift/README.md

 Design thoughts dump
 =================================================================================================
+* use transformation method to do the merge sorting into larger and larger segments - e.g. start with tiny segments with quick sort and use maturing background transformations
 * 64-bit DOUBLE AimType must be added
 * Compare Memory Mapped Files on SSD vs  spinning disk storage
 * some kind of consumption status of transformers at the segment level would be nice